 TL;DR – Is 90 Day VA worth it?

-The 90 Day VA program teaches you everything you need to know to launch your virtual assistant business in 90 days or less.
-If you want to shave down your learning curve and are willing to put in the work, then 90 Day VA is worth it.
+After taking the course, I believe the 90 Day VA program teaches you everything you need to know to launch your virtual assistant business in 90 days or less.
+Most students seem happy with their purchase.

 Most people who have actually taken the course (myself included) believe that it’s a worthwhile investment.
 But it’s by no means a requirement.